< Back to the Polytechnique Montréal portal

 Program: Génie informatique

-Academic/Research Directors: Michel C. Desmarais, Michel Gagnon
+Academic/Research Directors: Michel C. Desmarais and Michel Gagnon

 PolyPublie URL: https://publications.polymtl.ca/118/